hashgraph/guardian/docs/schema-creation-using-the-guardian-apis/export-a-schema-1.md

 {% swagger method="post" path="" baseUrl="/schemas/{schemaId}/export/file" summary="Return zip file with schemas" %}
 {% swagger-description %}
 Returns schema files for the schemas.
-Only users with the Root Authority role are allowed to make the request.
+Only users with the Standard Registry role are allowed to make the request.
 {% endswagger-description %}

 {% swagger-parameter in="path" name="schemaID" type="String" required="true" %}